Best Cooling Mattress Toppers 2026: 12 Compared (7 Sources)

 Best Luxury / Organic: Birch Plush Organic (~$499) — Check price

 Sleep Foundation's highest-scored topper at 9.1/10.
 Talalay latex over a wool and organic-cotton cover is naturally breathable — latex sleeps cooler than any foam because air passes freely through it — and the wool wicks moisture.
 Medium (5/10) with a buoyant, responsive feel that's also Sleep Doctor's pick for side sleepers.
-GREENGUARD-grade natural materials for chemical-sensitive buyers. [src1, src3]
+GREENGUARD-grade natural materials for chemical-sensitive buyers, sold direct with a 120-night trial. [src1, src3]

 Saatva uses graphite (rather than gel) infused into a thin top layer of memory foam over a denser foam base — graphite conducts heat away from the body, and Sleep Doctor noted it performed well even in high-humidity testing.
 Sleep Foundation names it Best for Combination Sleepers (8.6/10) for its medium-soft balance of contour and support, recommended for sleepers under 230 lbs.
-Price varies by retailer and size. [src1, src3, src4]
+Currently ~$305 for a queen on Amazon. [src1, src3, src4]

 Mattress Clarity calls Nolah's proprietary AirFoam the best cooling topper because its open-cell structure stays temperature-neutral while keeping the traditional feel of memory foam.
-Sleep Foundation rates it Best for Side Sleepers (8.7/10): the medium-soft foam cushions shoulders and hips without the heat trap of standard viscoelastic foam. [src1, src4]
+Sleep Foundation rates it Best for Side Sleepers (8.7/10): the medium-soft foam cushions shoulders and hips without the heat trap of standard viscoelastic foam.
+Sold direct only, currently ~$324 for a queen (from a $499 list), with a choice of 2" or 3" height and a GlacioTex cooling cover option. [src1, src4]

-The easiest sub-$120 cooling upgrade.
+The easiest sub-$100 cooling upgrade.
 A genuine Amazon-stocked, ventilated gel memory foam topper, CertiPUR-US certified, with a breathable plush feel.
-It won't out-cool latex or microcoil premium picks, but at ~$100 queen it delivers real gel-foam contouring and is the go-to value pick for guest rooms, dorms, or testing whether a topper solves your heat problem before spending on a DTC option. [src2, src6]
+It won't out-cool latex or microcoil premium picks, but at ~$90 queen it delivers real gel-foam contouring and is the go-to value pick for guest rooms, dorms, or testing whether a topper solves your heat problem before spending on a DTC option. [src2, src6]

 A step up from the cheapest budget toppers without DTC pricing.
 ViscoSoft's ventilated, high-density gel memory foam has channels that move air, and it ships with a removable, washable rayon cover — a feature usually reserved for premium toppers.
 Mattress Clarity and Sleep Doctor both rate ViscoSoft's foam toppers highly for durability and cooling-per-dollar.
-Available on Amazon. [src3, src4]
+Available on Amazon at ~$180 for a queen. [src3, src4]

 Head-to-Head Comparisons